ansible/ansible-rulebook/docs/rules.rst

      - Description
      - Required
    * - name
      - The name is a string to identify the rule.
 This field is mandatory.
 Each rule in a ruleset must have an unique name across the rulebook.
+You can use Jinja2 substitution in the name.
      - Yes
    * - condition
      - See :doc:`conditions`